-In Part II, what gender is and is not was discussed and the ways in which we contextualize our bodies was reviewed.
+In Part II, what gender is and is not was discussed and the ways in which we contextualize our bodies were reviewed.
 In this section, essentialism arguments regularly asserted as being self-evidently true are reviewed and deconstructed.

-When appealing to a substance – say, genetics, chromosomes, etc – as being a sexed essence which defines how we collectively regard the body as a whole and how that individual must also regard their own body, we are in fact appealing to an essence to elicit normative identification behavior on an individual and societal level.
+When appealing to a substance – say, genetics, chromosomes, etc. – as being a sexed essence which defines how we collectively regard the body as a whole and how that individual must also regard their own body, we are in fact appealing to an essence to elicit normative identification behavior on an individual and societal level.

 The ideology of sexual difference functions as censorship in our culture by masking, on the ground of nature, the social opposition between men and women.
 Masculine/feminine, male/female are the categories which serve to conceal the fact that social differences always belong to an economic, political, ideological order.
 Every system of domination establishes divisions at the material and economic level.
 Furthermore, the divisions are abstracted and turned into concepts by the masters, and later on by the slaves when they rebel and start to struggle.
 The masters explain and justify the established divisions as a result of natural differences.
 The slaves, when they rebel and start to struggle, read social oppositions into the so-called natural differences.
 For there is no sex.
 There is but sex that is oppressed and sex that oppresses.
 It is oppression that creates sex and not the contrary.
 The contrary would be to say that sex creates oppression, or to say that the cause (origin) of oppression is to be found in sex itself, in a natural division of the sexes preexisting (or outside of) society.
 The primacy of difference so constitutes our thought that it prevents turning inward on itself to question itself, no matter how necessary that may be to apprehend the basis of that which precisely constitutes it. – Monique Wittig

-Wittig notes that sexing behavior (“masculine/feminine”) and sexing a body (“male/female”) is a behavior we engage in because it serves our patriarchal culture.
+The radical feminist Monique Wittig notes that sexing behavior (“masculine/feminine”) and sexing a body (“male/female”) is a behavior we engage in because it serves our patriarchal culture.
 She goes further in asserting that the obsession with sexing bodies and behavior is a corrupting way of viewing our world and that this view is rooted in concepts of creationism; that is, that these divisions are a creation of nature and not culture.
 The problem with being taught that it is natural to sex behavior and the body is that people tend to buy into the belief that such natural divisions are “real” because god/nature said so.

 Wittig was probably the first feminist writer to propose the revolutionary idea that building a movement rooted in notions of a naturally sexed body is, to use Lorde’s vernacular, a tool of the master: